YasirKhan1811/Breast-Cancer-Classification-Project/README.md

 In ensemble learning, a set of weak learners are combined to create a strong learner that obtains better performance than a single one.
 It combines several models to increase the performance of ML model compared to a single model.
 Bagging and Boosting are two types of ensemble learning techniques.
 These two decrease the variance of single estimate as they combine several estimates from different models.

+What are ensemble methods?
+Ensemble learning is a machine learning paradigm where multiple models (often called “weak learners”) are trained to solve the same problem and combined to get better results.
+The main hypothesis is that when weak models are correctly combined we can obtain more accurate and/or robust models.

 The main causes of error are due to noise, bias, and variance.
 Ensemble helps to minimize these factors.

 + Bagging helps to decrease the model’s variance.